Origamini/wexa-ai-project/README.md

 `docker pull ghcr.io/kavitha351/nextjs-dummy:latest`

+Start the minikube with the command `minikube start`

 then we can make a folder called k8s and create deployment.yaml and service.yaml.
 Copy the files of `/k8s`

 Then we can run `kubectl apply -f k8s/`